TRax404/TRax404/README.md

 # 🚀 Developer Philosophy

-> Code is poetry, and architecture is the story behind it.
+> "Code is poetry, and architecture is the story behind it."

-I believe great software comes from:

-- Continuous learning
-- Clean architecture
-- Solving real problems
-- Building scalable systems

 ---